cccbr/runningatower/content/docs/buildingateam/outing/index.md

 It is advisable to request:
 - What the access arrangements are; the meeting place might not be the main entrance to the building.
 - If driving, whether there is designated or recommended parking.
 - A contact telephone number, ideally a mobile telephone number, as contact might need to be made on the day.
+N.B.
+The person meeting may not be the original contact.
 - Whether a toilet is readily available.
 - If your visit is to coincide with a refreshment break, local recommendations of venues may be helpful.

+Confirm the arrangements with the various twoer contacts a few days before.

+It is advisable for more than one person to have the contact details as the organiser may be delayed.

 ### Donations